elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 ## Description
 In this chapter, we present what is a persistent identifier (PID), and how to get one for your training materials.
 This step is essential to achieve FAIR training materials, being directly linked with Findability and Reuse.
-As a consequence of getting a PID, visibility of your work can be enhanced, and the associated deposit works as a backup of your work by handing over the maintenance to the designated repository.
+As a consequence of getting a PID, the visibility of your work can be enhanced, and the associated deposit works as a backup of your work by handing over the maintenance to the designated repository.

 !!! info "Learning outcomes"
     **At the end of this chapter you should be able to:**